-Some advice: don’t just visit Derry~Londonderry, live it.
-Don’t rush the walls, stroll them.
-Don’t scan the Guildhall, drink it in.
-First time here?
-Take a tour and meet the locals.
-Hear the Foyle River thunder under the Peace Bridge, drool over hot-buttered soda farls in your new favourite café, and follow your ear to best traditional music session in town.
-Don’t stand on the sidelines in the Walled City, be part of it.
-You’ll be glad you did.
+Stand on the city walls in Derry~Londonderry and you’ll feel it.
+History is all around you.
+The very walls beneath you were built over 400 years ago.
+Look over to the city’s Bogside area and you’ll see history literally written on the walls in those famous murals.
+Traditional music spills out onto the streets from cosy pubs, museums tell stories of times past and people still celebrate ancient festivals.
+But there’s more to this place than its past.
+This is a vibrant modern city with a cutting-edge food scene, an exciting cultural life and a pretty impressive ability to enjoy life.
+Here, where the Wild Atlantic Way meets the Causeway Coastal Route, you can discover Derry~Londonderry – and you can see history come to life.
 The city walls Building began on the walls over 400 years ago, back when King James I required defences to keep the newly planted population safe from Irish rebels besieging the city.
-At 1.5 kilometres in circumference and varying thicknesses of between 3.5-10 metres, they did their job.
+At 1.5 kilometres in circumference and up to 10 metres thick in places, they did their job.
 In fact, Derry~Londonderry’s walls have never been breached.
 And the price to build such handsome, efficient walls? £10,757.
 A bargain.
 The Guildhall Sitting pretty within reach of the walls, this auburn-brick beauty is the anchor for the buzzing Guildhall Square.
 Arguably the hall’s most arresting feature is its collection of stunning stained-glass windows.
 Donated by London Companies, they represent everything from fishmongers to musicians.
 Recognise the Guildhall Clock?
 It was modelled on Big Ben.
 An exhibition here explaining the city’s plantation provides a keyhole view into Derry~Londonderry’s curious and complex past.
 The Peace Bridge Mere steps from the Guildhall and the city walls, this river-spanning beauty is a visual treat.
-Introduced to the city in 2011, the elegant, snaking curves of its design have seen the Peace Bridge become a Derry~Londonderry icon, and a scenic spot from which to watch the majestic Foyle rush towards a meeting with the eponymous Lough Foyle to the north.
+Introduced to the city in 2011, the elegant, snaking curves of its design have seen the Peace Bridge become a Derry~Londonderry icon, and a scenic spot from which to watch the majestic Foyle rush towards a meeting with the Lough Foyle to the north.
 The murals Belfast isn't the only city with murals.
 The Walled City could easily match Titanic's hometown for impactful modern art messages.
 To get the real story behind these colourful and complex artworks hop on a tour run by the Bogside Artists.
 These are the local artists behind many of the murals and few can elaborate on their significance with more insight or understanding.
-After hours Traditional pubs, culture on tap and elegant eateries: this is Derry~Londonderry after dark.
+Food, fun and festivals Traditional pubs, culture on tap and elegant eateries: Derry~Londonderry knows how to have a good time.
 This city is known for its nightlife, from traditional late-night singalongs to buzzing nightclubs.
 Enjoy a pint in any of the city's bars and soak it all in: the atmosphere of a pub in Derry~Londonderry is truly unique!
 The city has dozens of nightclubs for those who bring their dancing shoes with them.
 For something a little different, try a standup comedy show.
 There's a vibrant local comedy scene in Northern Ireland, and Derry~Londonderry is no exception.
 What else would you expect from a former UK City of Culture?
+But if you really want to see the city let its hair down, come at festival time.
+DerryHalloween (October) has been called the best Halloween festival in the world by USA Today.
+The City of Derry Jazz and Big Band Festival (May) gets the city grooving.
+And the Foyle Maritime Festival (July) hosts a stopover for the Clipper Round the World Yacht race.
+Ready for a slow adventure?
+Derry~Londonderry may be an urban oasis, but it’s also a great base for those who want to slow things down and explore Ireland’s scenic north west.
+The coastline is right on the city’s doorstep and the outdoor playground that is the Sperrins (an Area of Outstanding Natural Beauty) is within easy reach.
+Set out on your own slow travel adventure and you can leave the busy world behind as you connect with nature, meet local artisans and bask in the serenity of lush meadows and ancient forests.
+This is mindful travel at its best and proof (in case you still need it) that Derry~Londonderry is a destination that really does have it all.
 Derry~Londonderry9 things to do County LondonderryBeyond the city Northern IrelandEnjoy slow adventures!